WendyKong12345/AI-Law-Minicourse-HW/README.md

 ## Word2Vec Using TensorFlow
 Step 1 downloads a zip file from a website and unzips the file.
 It then separates the strings into words separated by a space.

 Step 2 ranks the words based on how frequenty they appear and choose the top 50,000 words.
 It then builds a vocabulary with these 50,000 words.
-The code then assigns a unique number to each word
+The code then assigns a unique number to each word and generates a mapping and a reverse mapping between each unique number and the corresponding word.

+Step 3 calculates how to break the training data set into batches.

+Step 4 defines a loss function to calculate the skip-gram model's accuracy.
+The code uses some of the data as validation to calculate loss.
+It defines some parameters (e.g., the number of dimensions of the model) for the training of the model.

+Step 5 defines how many steps in which the model will be trained.
+Based on the batches calculation from Step 3, the code feed the batches into the mode and calculates the loss for each step.
+The code can then monitors the accuracy of the model.

+Step 6 plots the outcome into a graph that shows the relatedness of the 50,000 words.